tiagoalexandresilva/Illuminatus-Game-Project/README.md

 Doxygen documentation included.
 Example tables for playing and solutions included.

-Rules:
+->Rules:
 You must only have one lamp in a single line and column where that lamp is situated.

-Commands to play the game:
+->Commands to play the game:

 q - quit